 - (1) Students are required to attain minimum academic standards.
-Staff enter student assessment marks into the SMS over each 10-week term and monitor students' academic performance against the minimum academic standards. - (2) By the end of each 10-week term, students identified as failing mandatory subjects, failing a subject for the second time or failing 50% or more of all subjects, are deemed at risk of not attaining the grades needed for entry to the University of Sydney undergraduate programs. - (3) Students under 18 years of age who are at risk of not meeting the minimum academic standards will be asked to meet with College academic staff to develop a study plan that includes required interventions and learning support.
+Staff enter student assessment marks into the SMS over each 5-week term and monitor students' academic performance against the minimum academic standards. - (2) At the end of each 5-week term, any student that has failed to meet the minimum passing score of 60% in all 4 core skills (reading, writing, listening and speaking) are deemed at risk of not attaining the grades needed for entry to their Foundation and/or Degree course. - (3) Students under 18 years of age who are at risk of not meeting the minimum academic standards will be asked to meet with college academic staff to develop a study plan that includes required interventions and learning support.
 The student's parent(s)/legal guardian(s) will be invited to attend the meeting and sign the study plan.
 The student will always be required to sign the study plan to confirm their agreement. - (4) The student support team and student at risk determine what additional support will be provided.
 Additional support may include, but is not limited to, the student: - (a) attending academic skills programs; - (b) attending tutorial or study groups; - (c) receiving individual case management; - (d) attending further counselling; - (e) receiving assistance for personal issues which are affecting progress, or - (f) a combination of the above. - (5) Details of any student deemed at risk, the learning support required and arrangements agreed to are recorded in the SMS.